 We fully understand the commercial pressures on all organisations – we are flexible in our delivery models and reactive to market changes and requirements.
 A combination of market factors, customer needs and government legislation means that businesses need to be reactive to compete and operate effectively.
 We mirror that market environment – constantly developing and reviewing programmes and content as well as delivery models to ensure that they work for sector needs.

 The new Apprenticeship Levy came into effect from April 2017.
-Its goal is to raise £3bn per year which will fund three million apprenticeships starting by 2020.
 All businesses with payroll bills of £3M or more will be required to contribute 0.5% of their gross PAYE, regardless of whether they currently employ apprentices.
 Each business affected will then have access to a £15,000 levy allowance to use on approved apprenticeship training.
 Employers who do not qualify to pay the levy will continue to access government funding for apprenticeships, some of which will be levy funds recycled for use with SMEs.
 Our team of experts can help you understand the Levy and work with you to develop a strategy to help meet your business needs and maximise the Levy to support your training and people development strategy.
-For more detailed information please download:

 Whether you’re a global manufacturer or a creative SME, this is the ideal time to consider whether apprenticeships could help to secure your talent pipeline.